ryd3v/rypub-qt/README.md

 # ryPub EPub Reader

-ryPub EPub Reader is a simple, intuitive application designed to read ePub files on your computer.
-It offers theme switching capabilities, embedded font support, and image handling to enhance your reading experience.
-Continuous reading with vertical scrolling with your mouse wheel, or the up and down arrow keys.
+ryPub EPub Reader is a straightforward Python application designed to read ePub files on your computer.
+It offers theme switching, embedded font support, and image handling to enhance your reading experience.
+Enjoy continuous reading with vertical scrolling using your mouse wheel or the up and down arrow keys.

 ## Features